 Designed to prepare students to make appropriate decisions regarding first aid care and to action those decisions in an emergency situation before medical help arrives.
 The course provides opportunities for Community First Aid and Safety Certification and the CPR Professional Rescuer Certification.
 Seven-week course.
 0.50 course credit.
 (Each spring)

-ESS 121 Introduction to Exercise and Sport Science
+ESS 121 Introduction to Exercise and Sport Studies

-An introduction and presentation of the basic facts and beliefs concerning the field of exercise and sport science (historically known as physical education).
-Attention is focused on professional opportunities in the field of exercise and sport science.
+An introduction and presentation of the basic facts and beliefs concerning the field of exercise and sport studies (historically known as physical education).
+Attention is focused on professional opportunities in the field of exercise and sport studies.
 (Fall and spring)

 ESS 241 Coaching Team Sports

 A course that covers the coaching philosophy and techniques involved in specific team sports.
 Football, basketball, volleyball, soccer, and baseball.
 Seven-week course.
 0.50 course credit units.
 May be repeated when topic varies.
 (Offered on an occasional basis)

 Student investigation of topic of interest working in collaboration with a faculty member resulting in significant oral and written work.
 See On-Campus Learning Opportunities for more information.
 PREQ: Freshman January term or Sophomore standing.
 Special permission required.
 Offered in variable course credit from 0.25-1.00.